 - Penal Code 207 PC – kidnapping.

-18 U.S.C.
-2261A makes federal stalking and cyberstalking electronically a federal offense.
+18 U.S.C. § 2261A makes federal stalking and cyberstalking an electronic federal offense.

 You could face cyberstalking charges for various reasons.
-The internet is difficult to legislate, and engaging someone online might violate their right to privacy.
+The internet is challenging to regulate, and engaging with someone online may violate their right to privacy.
 However, anyone online has certain protections, such as the freedom of speech.

 To be convicted of cyberstalking, the prosecutor has to prove all the elements of the crime (CALCRIM 1301) beyond a reasonable doubt, which include: